We help to innovate

-A all in one tool that helps you from recording to communicating the aggregated customer job from a complete series of interviews.
+A all in one tool that helps you from logging to communicating the aggregated customer job from a complete series of interviews.
 Probably the best JTBD tool at the moment!

-then use our JTBD interview recording sheet.
+If you don’t want to forget an item during an interview, use our JTBD Interview Log Sheet.
 It helps you to keep track in the interview.
-For example, you can mark all needed elements on it, like events on the timeline, outcomes, forces, moments of struggle, jobs and hired solutions.
+For example, you can mark important points on it, which you can find on the timeline, highlight outcomes, forces, or moments of the ring.

 Timeline poster for evaluating Jobs to Be Done Interviews

-The following episodes of our podcast Innovate+Upgrade cover jobs to be Done in detail, including the example of heating sales mentioned in the lecture:
+The following episodes of my podcast Innovate+Upgrade cover jobs to be Done in detail, including the example of heating sales mentioned in the lecture:

-By the way: On our Meetups you can test many of our tools directly!
+By the way: On our Meetups you can try many of our tools directly!

 In the contemporary economic landscape, a fierce competition prevails, and it has become imperative for businesses to continuously enhance their offerings, be it products, services or even their business models, to stay relevant and competitive.
 To create a prosperous product or service, it’s crucial to comprehend the demands and prerequisites of our patrons.
 Achieving a deep understanding of our customers’ needs will allow us to cater to their requirements effectively and build long-lasting relationships with them.
 By taking the time to study their wants and pain points, we can develop solutions that are not only efficient but also exceed their expectations.
 Ultimately, this approach can lead to increased customer satisfaction, loyalty, and business growth.
 A proficient approach to fulfilling these necessities is by implementing the Jobs-to-be-Done (JTBD) methodology.
 This piece of writing aims to elucidate the concept of the JTBD methodology and provide guidance on its effective implementation.